slagathorr/helloworld/README.md

 * If you got this email outside of your usual working time, I don’t expect a response until you are working again.
 * If you are in the middle of deep work, or catching a deadline, I don’t expect you to respond immediately.

-What does that mean?
+What does this all mean?
 You work the hours that suit you - whether that’s 9-5, 12-8, or something else entirely!
 I don’t expect you to work outside of the hours that you choose to work.

 For me, my hours are normally 10am-6pm, Monday to Friday, US Eastern Time.
 But that’s not set in stone.
 I value my work-life balance and therefore those hours might shift a bit.
 I also travel quite a bit for work - so I have to adjust across time zones.
 Well, normally I do.
 The pandemic has shifted that down substantially.